-There are six possible permanency goals in out-ofhome cases.
+There are seven possible permanency goals in out-ofhome cases.
 There is only one goal for a case at any time during a case.
 The other possible goals can be objectives if appropriate for a case.
 In order of least restriction, the goals are:

 - 1. Return to Parent

 - 2. Permanent Relative Placement

 - 3. Adoption

 - 4. Planned Permanent Living Arrangement

 - 5. Guardianship

+- 6. Subsidized Permanent Custody

+- 7. Transition to Adulthood

 There are some children in out of home care who are available for adoption and do not have an identified adoptive family.
-These children are placed in the Special Needs Adoption Program (SNAP).
+These children are registered with the Kentucky Adoption Profile Exchange (KAPE).